alexylon/Ferrocrypt/README.md

 ## USING the GUI App

-To encrypt or decrypt a file or folder, drag and drop it into the app window.
+Drag and drop a file or folder into the app window, then select the encryption mode.
+When decrypting, the app auto-detects the mode.
-Then select either symmetric or hybrid encryption modes.
-When decrypting a vault, the app detects the appropriate mode automatically, and it's not possible to switch between modes during the decryption process.

 ### Symmetric Encryption Mode

-An excellent option for personal use cases.
-With this mode, data is encrypted and decrypted using the same password, providing a simple and straightforward approach to securing sensitive information.

-To encrypt a file or folder using symmetric encryption mode, choose a password and a destination folder, then click the "Encrypt" button.
-If the files you want to encrypt are too large for the available RAM or you want to avoid excessive RAM consumption, select the "Large files (low RAM usage)" option (see the "OPTIONS" section below for more information).

-The decryption process is the same as the encryption process, which is why it's called symmetric.
+Encrypt/decrypt using the same password.
+Choose a password, destination folder, and click "Encrypt".
+For large files, enable "Large files (low RAM usage)" to reduce memory consumption.

 ### Hybrid Encryption Mode

-Apart from personal use, this mode is an ideal choice for secure data exchange, allowing files or directories to be encrypted using a public key.
-However, decryption is only possible with the corresponding private key and passphrase that unlocks the key.

-To encrypt a file or folder using hybrid encryption mode, select a _public_ RSA key in PEM format, choose the destination folder, and click the "Encrypt" button.

-To decrypt a file or folder using this mode, select your _private_ RSA key in PEM format, enter the password to unlock it, choose the destination folder, and click the "Decrypt" button.
+Ideal for secure data exchange.
+Encrypt using a _public_ RSA key (PEM format), decrypt using the corresponding _private_ key and password.

-### Asymmetric Key Pair Creation Mode
+### Key Pair Creation

-To generate a public/private key pair for Hybrid encryption mode, select "Create key pair".
-Enter your password to encrypt the private key, choose the output folder, and click the "Create key pair" button to generate your
+Select "Create key pair", enter a password to protect the private key, choose output folder, and generate RSA-4096 keys.
-RSA-4096 keys.

 <br/>